 We've made sure to select a motherboard that supports the DDR4 standard, rather than the newer DDR5 standard, which offers far less capacity per dollar.

 Solid-State Drive –

 The insane speeds of this drive will be put to good use in a serious content creation machine.
-And by the way, if you know your workflow will benefit from separate drives for apps, swap files, or other content, feel free to grab two 1TB drives.
-The price will be about the same and the motherboard will fit them.
+If you'd like to split out your OS and swap drive for even better throughput, just pick up two 1TB drives - the price will be about the same.

 SilverStone Seta A1 Silver$135The Seta A1 from SilverStone is a true watershed product in the case market.
 Designed around maximizing airflow while providing a professional exterior, the Seta A1 does something no other case can do: give you maximum performance, ultra-quiet operation, and a stylish aluminum front panel all in one package.
 The key to the A1’s excellent performance are the dual 200mm fans hidden behind that front panel, which spin at a maximum of just 800RPM, meaning they’re far quieter than typical 120mm fans, while producing tremendous airflow.

 This case was originally designed as a gaming case, but its professional looks and ultra-quiet operation make it perfect for a content creation PC.

 EVGA Supernova 650 P5$80EVGA offers a ton of high-end value in its Supernova line, and the 650 P5 is a perfect example of that.
 You get an impressive 650W of Platinum-rated power, fully-modular cables, and a zero RPM mode under low loads for silence and increased lifespan.
 Even when the fan is spinning, it’s quiet thanks to its fluid dynamic bearings.
 The best part: an incredible 10-year warranty and EVGA’s unbeatable customer support.